arnavsirigere/Discord-RPS-Bot/README.md

 `rps! help` - To view all the commands

-`rps! rules'` - It'll tell you the rules of the game
+`rps! rules` - It'll tell you the rules of the game

 `rps! ping` - Get a reply saying Pong!

-`rps! cheat?` - It'll tell you if it cheats or not
+`rps! cheat?` - It'll tell you if it cheats or not (It doesn't cheat 😉)

 `rps! congrats` - Thank You 😊